AudioKit/DunneAudioKit/README.md

 </div>

-Chorus, Flanger, Sampler, Stereo Delay, and Synth for AudioKit, by Shane DUnne.
+Chorus, Flanger, Sampler, Stereo Delay, and Synth for AudioKit, by Shane Dunne.

 ## Documentation